 Arizona Students' Association (ASA) Fee.
 The ASA is a nonprofit lobbying organization that represents Arizona's public university students to the Arizona Board of Regents, State Legislature, and U.S. Congress.
 In 1997, students at the state universities voted to change the mechanism for funding the ASA.
-A \$1 fee is charged to each student each semester.
+A \$1 fee is charged to each student every semester.
 Any refunds for this fee are provided through the ASA Central Office.

 Late Registration.
-The fee assessed on registrations on or after the first day of each session is \$35.
+The fee assessed for registrations on or after the first day of each session is \$35.
 A \$35 late fee is also assessed on registration payments received after the fee payment deadline but processed before the class enrollment purge.

 Admission Application.
 The nonrefundable fee for graduate admission or readmission applications to a degree program is \$45.
-The nonrefundable fee for graduate nondegree or nondegree readmission applications is \$15.
+The nonrefundable fee for graduate admission applications to a degree program is \$45.
+The nonrefundable fee for graduate nondegree applications or applications for readmission to a degree program after a lapse in enrollment is \$15.

 Transcripts.
 The Office of the Registrar releases official transcripts only upon the written request of the student.
-The request must include the following information:
+The request must include the following information about the student:

-- 1. the student's name and former name(s);
+1. name and former name(s);

-- 2. the student ID number;
+- 2. ID number;

-- 3. the date of birth:
+- 3. date of birth;

-- 4. the dates of attendance:
+- 4. dates of attendance;

-- 5. a return address;
+- 5. return address;

 - 6. specific address to mail transcript;

-- 7. student's signature; and
+- 7. signature; and

 - 8. appropriate fees (as described in the text that follows).